AviatrixSystems/Docs/HowTos/troubleshooting_site2cloud_connection_with_ikev2.rst

 - Verify that Identifier match

-  - By default, Aviatrix uses gateway's public IP as Local Identifier.
-User can adjust this default value to private IP by navigating to the page "SITE2CLOUD -> Setup" then clicking the button "Edit" on the site2cloud connection entry and changing the "Local Identifier" configuration.
+  - By default, Aviatrix utilizes gateway's public IP as Local Identifier.

 Keyword: "no shared key found"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^